BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 Some of our team members use a Windows notebook for their daily work.
 To make sharing files easier, we want to add a Samba server.
 However, we do not want to replace the whole smb.conf file as Ubuntu has reasonable default settings.
-Therefore we just want to manipulate those settings, which we have to.
+Therefore, we just want to manipulate those settings, which we have to.

-The following modification have to be done:
+Modify the INI style config file /etc/samba/smb.conf in the following way:
 * modify setting `workgroup` in section `global`: value of `$samba::workgroup`
 * remove setting `syslog` in section `global`
 * add setting `logging` in section `global` with fixed value `syslog@1 file`